acw414/eLISA/README.md

 - The file must be organized into columns
 - The taxonomic data in the final column must use semicolons (;) to seperate taxonomic ranks
 - The name of the input file cannot have the string "column" in it
+- All samples in the eDNA file must have been collected from the same country in order for invasive checks to work

 ## Instructions